 1. Expresses its appreciation for the work and contributions of the Independent Expert on human rights and international solidarity;

-2. Takes note with appreciation of the report of the Independent Expert, in particular the revised draft declaration on human rights and international solidarity;
+2. Takes note with appreciation of the reports of the Independent Expert on corporations and international solidarity and peace and international solidarity in particular the revised draft declaration on human rights and international solidarity;

+3. Welcomes the work conducted by the Independent Expert, including the four informal consultations held in 2025 and 2026, for the preparation of the revised draft declaration on human rights and international solidarity, as mandated by the Human Rights Council in its resolution 59/8,

-3. Decides to extend the mandate of Independent Expert on human rights and international solidarity for a period of three years in accordance with the mandate established by the Human Rights Commission in its resolution 2005/55 of 20 April 2005 and ratified by the Human Rights Council in its resolution 17/6 of 6 July 2011;
+3.4 Decides to extend the mandate of Independent Expert on human rights and international solidarity for a period of three years in accordance with the mandate established by the Human Rights Commission in its resolution 2005/55 of 20 April 2005 and ratified by the Human Rights Council in its resolution 17/6 of 6 July 2011;